 \section{Quantum Evolution of the Inhomogeneous Modes}

 Having discussed the quantum description of the homogeneous mode of the scalar field, we turn to the quantum evolution of the inhomogeneous modes, \be \phi(t,{\bf x}) = \sum_{\bf k} \phi_{\bf k}(t) Y_{\bf k} ({\bf x}), \ee where $Y_{\bf k} ({\bf x})$ are the spherical harmonics on $S^3$, and ${\bf k}$ are the corresponding eigenvalues.
 We shall be interested in modes whose wavelength is much shorter than the radius of the $S^3$, {\it i.e.}, $R_{AdS}$, so that we can approximate the spherical harmonics with plane waves $e^{i{\bf k \cdot x}}$.
 As explained in Appendix~\ref{renormv}, our calculational procedure is to integrate out the oscillatory modes, {\it i.e.}, those for which $|k t| > 1 $, and to study the long-wavelength modes, {\it i.e.}, those for which $|k t| < 1 $, in the linearized approximation where we neglect their backreaction on the homogeneous mode.
-As we shall see, particle creation will turn out to be finite and suppressed by powers of the coupling $\lambda_\phi$ (see \eq{lambda0}), so this approximation is reasonable for small $\lambda_\phi$.

 We want to describe the homogeneous mode, and the ${\bf k} \neq 0$ modes, in a single semiclassical wavefunction, obtained from complex, spatially inhomogeneous solutions to the classical equation of motion for the field.
 In the case where the quantum spreading of the wavefunction is negligible for the homogeneous background, this treatment will reproduce the usual description of quantum field theory in time-dependent backgrounds, where one uses the Heisenberg picture to compute Bogolubov coefficients, and then studies particle creation etc. We shall describe the same phenomena in the more general context of a quantum mechanical background, using the Schr\"odinger wavefunction, calculated from complex classical solutions.
 Before proceeding with our specific case, let us then briefly review how a quantum field in a time-dependent background can be described in the Schr\"odinger picture (see, for example, Ref. \cite{ratra}).